pingchenchan/cs230-winter24-project/README.md

 ### Application

-There would be 3 servers running.
-In the begining, we need to open the browser and enter the IP address of each servers.
-We would see 3 buttons wich are 'High CPU Usage', 'Low CPU Usage', 'Scale Down'.
+Three servers are set up for operation.
+Initially, one must open a browser and enter the IP address of each server.
+On accessing these servers, three buttons labeled 'High CPU Usage', 'Low CPU Usage', and 'Scale Down' are presented.

-In 'High CPU Usage', the cpu usage would sart from 20 and become higher gradually.
-Once it exceed 70, it would remian between 70 to 75.
-It simulates high cpu usage.
+High CPU Usage: On selecting this option, CPU usage starts at 0% and increases gradually.
+Once it exceeds 70%, it remains within the range of 70% to 75%, simulating a high CPU usage scenario.
+Once

-In 'Low CPU Usage', the cpu usage would sart from 20 and become higher gradually.
-Once it exceed 20, it would remian between 20 to 30.
-It  would not be more than 30.
-It simulates low cpu usage.
+Low CPU Usage: Upon selection, CPU usage begins at 0% and slightly increases.
+After exceeding 20%, it stabilizes between 20% to 30%, never surpassing 30%.
+This simulates a low CPU usage condition.

-In 'Scale down', the cpu usage would sart from 50 and become lower gradually.
-Once it less than 10, it would remian between 1 to 10.
+Scale Down: Choosing this option initiates CPU usage at 50%, which then gradually decreases.
+Once it falls below 10%, it stays within 1% to 10%, simulating a scale-down in resource utilization.

-All the system data would be sent to Kafka.
-Kafke would store the data according to different kafka_topic.
-Telegraf would consume the data and write them into Influxdb.
+All system data is sent to Kafka, which organizes the data into different topics.
+Telegraf then consumes this data and writes it into InfluxDB for storage and analysis.